Table of Contents

 The emotional consequences of stress from colic alone have lasting effects on the child’s development and life dissatisfaction of the family years later according to a Finnish Family Competence Study Project by researchers at the University of Turku.

 A Canadian study expanded on this in the context of maternal bonding and postpartum depression.
-They found that while the crying alone is benign, the struggle of dealing with a fussy, crying baby lessens a mother’s ability to cope and their corresponding negative mood state is perceptible to the child which erodes the foundation for a healthy relationship between mother and baby.
+They found that while the crying alone is benign, the struggle of dealing with a fussy, crying baby lessens a mother’s ability to cope, and their corresponding negative mood state is perceptible to the child. which This erodes the foundation for a healthy relationship between mother and baby.

 Colic is frequently a trigger for postpartum depression.
-This is in part due to the release of the hormone prolactin, otherwise known as the “Mothering Hormone.”
+This is in part due to the release of the hormone prolactin.

 “I think one of the most effective interventions we do — and do as soon as we can — is to in a sense let the mother off the hook.
 And to say this is something going on in your baby.
 Not something you did.”